Ridiculously Easy Sourdough Pizza Crust

 The first business was starting the culture.

-All you need is flour and water and time.
-In order to get an active stater going, you need to start with equal parts water and your choice of flour.
-Incorporate together and cover loosely and let it sit.
+All you need is flour, water, and time.
+In order to get an active starter going, you need to start with equal parts water and your choice of flour.
+Incorporate them together, cover them loosely, and let them sit.

-Every 24 hours you can discard half of it and add again equal flour and water.
+Every 24 hours, you can discard half of it and add equal flour and water.

 Do not think that sourdough has to be complicated or exact.
-I found just the opposite…..it is very forgiving and ready to work for you, if you pay it a little attention.
+I found just the opposite.
+It is very forgiving and ready to work for you if you pay a little attention.

 Instead of throwing out the discard to replenish, I like to find ways to use it.
 One of our favorite ways is this super easy pizza crust.

-It is just a sourdough starter…ready to be used.
-It should be a starter that you have fed the previous day, so you get the fermenting value of it.
+This is just a sourdough starter…ready to be used.
+It should be a starter you have fed the previous day, so you get the fermenting value of it.

-Once you have enough starter that needs to be used, you can use it to make a quick lunch or supper with it like we do.
+Once you have enough starter to use, you can use it to make a quick lunch or supper with it like we do.

 Heat Cast Iron Griddle